semuconsulting/PyGPSClient/README.md

 The application can be installed using the standard `pip` Python package manager - see [installation instructions](#installation) below.

+This is an independent project and we have no affiliation whatsoever with u-blox.

 ---
 ## <a name="currentstatus">Current Status</a>